bitrise-io/devcenter/_articles/reviews/install-any-additional-tool-draft.md

 _Note: you can drag-and-drop reorder the steps in the Workflow, so you don't have to delete and re-add a step if you'd want to change the order._

-If you want to run a script from your repository you can run it from this Script step.
+If you want to run a script from your repository, you can run it from this Script Step.
 Paths are relative to your repository's root.
 So, for example, if you have a Bash script at `path/to/script.sh` you can run it with this `Script content`:

     bash ./path/to/script.sh